-Web site running on WordPress has many benefits over other Content Management Systems, and the most important is wp-config.php file that contains very sensitive information about your WordPress installation , including your database detail, table prefix and Secret Keys.
+Web site running on WordPress has many benefits over other Content Management Systems, and the most important is a wp-config.php file that contains very sensitive information about your WordPress installation, including your database detail, table prefix, and Secret Keys.

 How to protect your WordPress wp-config.php file:

 Josiah Cole wrote a nice htaccess tutorial on modifying your .htaccess to protect the wp-config.

 # protect wpconfig.php <files wp-config.php> order allow,deny deny from all </files>

 After updating your wp-config.php, Change file permission (chmod) on wp-config.php to 640.